Asthma Awareness & Management

 - Common triggers and risk factors

-- Signs and symptoms of worsening asthma
+- Signs and symptoms of worsening asthma, including the subtle early signs

 - Step-by-step response to an asthma attack

-- When to call emergency services
+- When to call emergency services and what to tell the operator

 How the Course Is Delivered